 Frequently asked questions

-Is Consensus better than Google Gemini?
+Is Consensus or Google Gemini cheaper?

 Can I use Consensus and Google Gemini together?